 Locate the heat spreader (see Figure 9).
-Note that it has six threaded holes; three are larger than the others and the holes are spaced to match the spacing of the I.C.s on the power supply module.
-The three holes indicated in the figure will be used to attach the spreader to the I.C.s.
-The other three holes will be used later to attach the heat spreader to the KPA500's enclosure side panel.
-The spreader must be oriented as shown or the larger holes will not line up with the holes in the side panel.
+It has six threaded holes.
+The smaller holes are used to attach the heat spreader to the ICs.
+The larger holes will be used later to attach the heat spreader to the KPA500 enclosure side panel.

+The heat spreader must be oriented as shown or the larger holes will not line up with the holes in the side panel.